MarinAlissa/MarinAlissa/README.md

 - 👋 Hi, I’m @MarinAlissa
 - 👀 I’m recruiter.
 - 🌱 I’m currently looking for PHP developers and other IT specialists.
-- 📫 If you want to work in international companu please write me.
+- 📫 If you want to work in international company please write me.

 <!---
 MarinAlissa/MarinAlissa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.